BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Acknowledgment

 \begin{IEEEbiography}[{ }]{Maolin Pan} received the B.S. degree from the Huazhong University of Science and Technology (HUST), Wuhan, China, in 1988, and the M.S. degree from HUST, in 1991, and the Ph.D. degree from Sun Yat-sen University (SYSU), Guangzhou, China, in 2017.
 He is currently a lecturer with the School of Software Engineering, SYSU.
 His research interests include BPM and workflow technical, cloud native computing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yang Yu} received the bachelor's and master's degrees in computer science from the Huazhong University of Science and Technology(HUST), Wuhan, China, and the Ph.D. degree in computer science from Sun Yat-sen University (SYSU), Guangzhou, China, in 1988, 1991, and 2007, respectively.
-From 1991 to 2002, he was a Senior Engineer and CTO with a software company.
-From 2003, he became a Vice Professor with the School of Information Science and Technology at SYSU, where he has been a Full Professor with the School of Data and Computer Science and School of Software Engineering since 2011.
+\begin{IEEEbiography}[{ }]{Yang Yu} received the Ph.D. degree in computer science from Sun Yat-sen University (SYSU), Guangzhou, China.
+He is currently a full professor with the School of Software Engineering, SYSU.
 He has published more than 90 papers and has been a reviewer for several prestigious international conferences and journals.
 He is a Distinguished Member of CCF and a member of ACM.
 His research interests include workflow/BPM, service computing, cloud computing, and software engineering. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yi Jiang} received the Ph.D. degree in computer science from the School of Computer Science and Engineering, University of Electronic Science and Technology, China, in 2015.
+He is currently a professor with the School of Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.
+His current research interests include computer architecture, software engineering, big data, and network security. \end{IEEEbiography}